The BGVP DMG was sent free of charge by Lillian the co-founder of Linsoul. I’ll try my best to give an impartial opinion about the gear*.

 Inside you will find a small box with the in-ears inserted in foam, another box for the accessories and the bottom cover which hides a beautiful silver cable (no microphone in my case) , booklets and quality control stamp.

-All of these accessories come inside small plastic bags, sadly not the most environment friendly option but a necessary evil when you must pack so many small accessories.
+All of these accessories come inside small plastic bags, sadly not the most environmentally friendly option but a necessary evil when you must pack so many small accessories.

 I think BGVP needs to simplify their packaging and help the planet in the process.